About Us : Vintage Gold Watches London :

 Passionate about excellence and helping you choose your perfect watch.

-In addition to a web destination, Vintage Gold Watches London is a partnership based in Kensington High Street, London (W8 4SG) engaged in selling ‘fine’ Swiss watches, primarily from 1950 to the 1980s.
+Vintage Gold Watches London is a partnership based in Kensington High Street, London (W8 4SG) engaged in selling ‘fine’ Swiss watches, primarily from 1950 to the 1980s.
 We particularly love this time period for its classic elegance and quality.
 In fact, we consider this to be the golden age of Swiss watchmaking, when technical excellence, design and craftsmanship all came together to provide us with some of the finest and most classic timepieces ever.
 We are huge admirers of 1950s, ’60s, and ’70s watches from Patek Philippe, Vacheron Constantin, Rolex, Jaeger-LeCoultre, Omega, Longines, IWC, and Zenith.
 And so these form the heart of our collection.

 Each of these famous watch ‘houses’ offers something different in terms of character, style and personality.
 Rolex is of course the most famous, notably for the robustness of its watch cases and movements, but also the news-worthy events and record-breaking successes of its early waterproof automatics.
 However, each manufacturer has its own fascinating history to tell, along with many highlights and claims to fame.
 In terms of design, refinement and ultimate quality, each of the brands we specialise in is on par and often exceeds that of Rolex.
 Value for money is the main reason for offering a carefully chosen portfolio of brands and models, in addition to Rolex.